Almost everyone will, at some point, use credit – whether by borrowing money or paying a bill at the end of the month.

 'Credit' often involves borrowing money from a lender because you don’t have the savings to buy something straight away.
 But ‘credit’ can also include other situations like opening up a telephone account and paying the bill at the end of the month.

-'Credit is any arrangement where you owe a ‘debt’ to a business and they agree to get paid sometime later.'
+Credit is any arrangement where you owe a ‘debt’ to a business and they agree to get paid sometime later.

 Before giving you the loan or selling you something on credit, the business will want to make sure you’re likely to pay back the debt when you have to.
 If they don't think they'll get paid back, the credit provider won't lend you the money or sell you the goods or services on credit.

-Experience has shown that even people who are in very similar financial positions (e.g. have roughly the same income and expenses) may have a very different likelihood of repaying money they owe.
+History has shown that even people who are in very similar financial positions (e.g. have roughly the same income and expenses) may have a very different likelihood of repaying money they owe.

-Over the years, credit providers have worked out that the chances of someone repaying a new debt is strongly predicted by the way that they have repaid previous debts.
+Over the years, credit providers have worked out that the chances of someone repaying a new debt is strongly predicted by the way they have repaid previous debts.
 That's why credit providers use your credit report when trying to predict if you'll repay them what they're owed.

 By being credit smart, you can make sure that the information on your credit report makes you look good.
 This will make it easier for you to borrow money or buy things on credit in the future.
 It may even reduce the interest that you have to pay when you borrow money.